nakednous/viscom/en/part3/frames.md

 ## Introduction

 Geometry transformations allow to control de view-point and interact with the objects within a virtual environment.
-A given geometry transformation of a point defined within a coordinate system can be understood in two different but equivalent ways: either the physical position of the point is transformed while the coordinate system remains fixed, or the coordinate system changes (also referred to as _change of basis_[^1]) while the point remains fixed.
+A given geometry transformation of a point defined within a coordinate system can be understood in two different, but equivalent ways: either the physical position of the point is transformed while the coordinate system remains fixed, or the coordinate system changes (also referred to as _change of basis_[^1]) while the point remains fixed.
 The former interpretation sometimes is referred to as _active_ or _alibi_ transformation while the second is referred to as _passive_ or _alias_ transformation[^2].

 Active transformations are more suitable to handle rigid body transformations (i.e., a body where the distances between every pair of points remains always the same).
-Passive transformations allow to represent the relative motion of an articulated rigid body set where each element lies in its own _local_ coordinate system.
-In the latter case, the coordinate systems form a rooted tree-hierarchy that can easily be traversed by means of a matrix stack of transformations[^3]:
+Passive transformations allow to represent the relative motion of an articulated body where each of its elements lies in its own _local_ coordinate system.
+In the latter case, the coordinate systems may form a rooted tree-hierarchy that can easily be traversed by means of a matrix stack of transformations[^3]:

 ```java
 void traverse(CoordinateSystem sys) {